-All Synar inspections were conducted using Food and Drug Administration (FDA) inspections protocols (with the addition of 15-year-old inspectors in some AGO-only inspections).
-As part of ongoing tobacco enforcement activities, some Synar survey inspections were conducted jointly with AGO inspection teams, and some were conducted by AGO-only teams.
+All Synar inspections were conducted using Food and Drug Administration (FDA) inspections protocols As part of ongoing tobacco enforcement activities, some Synar survey inspections were conducted jointly with AGO inspection teams, and some were conducted by AGO-only teams.
 These joint and AGO-only inspections include citations to clerks and businesses at the time of inspection.
-However, ongoing joint tobacco inspections have resulted in consistent Retailer Violation Rates (RVR) between joint inspections with citations issued, Food and Drug Administration-only inspections with no state citations issued, and AGO-only inspections with state citations issued, indicating that any bias to results from citing at the time of inspection is minimal.
+However, ongoing joint tobacco inspections have resulted in consistent Retailer Violation Rates (RVR) between joint inspections with citations issued, Food and Drug Administration-only inspections with no state citations issued, and AGO-only inspections with state citations issued, indicating that any bias to results from citing at the time of inspection versus not citing at the time of inspection is minimal.